Generic Name: polyethylene glycol/electrolytes/ascorbic acid (POL-ee-ETH-i-leen GLYE-kol/e-LECK-troe-lites/as-KORE-bik AS-id)

 If OVERDOSE is suspected:

-Before mixing, store MoviPrep at room temperature, 77 degrees F (25 degrees C).
-Brief storages at temperatures between 59 and 86 degrees F (15 and 30 degrees C) is permitted.
+Before mixing, store MoviPrep at room temperature, between 68 and 77 degrees F (20 and 25 degrees C).
 Store away from heat, moisture, and light.
-After mixing the medicine, store MoviPrep in the refrigerator in a tightly closed container.
+After mixing the medicine, store MoviPrep upright in the refrigerator in a tightly closed container.
 Use within 24 hours.
 Discard any unused portion of MoviPrep.
 Keep MoviPrep out of the reach of children and away from pets.

 - If you have any questions about MoviPrep, please talk with your doctor, pharmacist, or other health care provider.